MARK YOUR CALENDARS FOR ADOPTAPALOOZA - SUNDAY, SEPTEMBER 15, 2019 AT UNION SQUARE PARK (BROADWAY & E. 17TH STREET, NYC) FROM 12-5.

 Seniors for Seniors — available year round, our Seniors for Seniors program allows senior citizens to reap the benefits of cat ownership, without the financial burden of medical care.

 The Patricia H. Ladew Foundation, Inc. is a New York State Registered Shelter/Rescue.
 Our Registration Number is RR321.

-Reducing feline suffering by providing housing for homeless cats, sterilizing stray and feral cats to reduce overpopulation and by providing necessary medical treatment for unowned cats.
+Reducing feline suffering by providing housing for homeless cats rescued from municipal shelters, sterilizing those stray and feral cats to reduce overpopulation and by providing necessary medical treatment.

 Due to the generosity of Maddie's Fund, PHLF received a $29,000 subsidy to help cover the ever-rising costs of medical care.
 We were able to place 109 cats in loving homes last year, and continue to pay for medical care for the rest of the cats in our care.
 Apart from our New Hope Fund, the subsidy also paid for and continues to pay for cats that are adopted with pre-existing heart murmurs.
 Our Have-A-Heart Fund, developed specifically from this grant, pays for costly echocardiograms for any cat that is adopted with a pre-existing heart murmur for the life of the cat.
 Since the inception of this program 5 cats with pre-existing heart murmurs were placed into homes.
 These funds will continue to allow us to provide premium medical care for the cats and kittens in our care.
 Our organization is using Maddie's Adoption Subsidy to help us pay for lab work and other costs that are necessary and making our cats as adoptable as possible.

 PHLF would like to thank Maddie's Fund for their generous grant to our sanctuary.